 The court does not find it appropriate to appoint counsel for plaintiff.
 A review of the papers prepared and filed by plaintiff indicates she is capable of presenting the case without the aid of counsel, particularly given the liberal standards governing pro se litigants.
 The factual and legal issues in the case are not extraordinarily complex.
 The court has no doubt that the district court judge assigned to this case will have little trouble discerning the applicable law.
 The court must also consider the merits of plaintiff's claim.
 Based on the limited factual allegations and claims presented in the complaint, the court is unable to determine whether plaintiff's claims are particularly meritorious.
-Finally, it appears that plaintiff has only contacted three attorneys in an attempt to retain her own counsel, and only one of those attorneys declined representation, while one has expressed "interest in
+Finally, it appears that plaintiff has only contacted two attorneys in an attempt to retain her own counsel, and neither has declined representation: one has expressed "interest in consultation," and one has not yet